DrRobotnik7/random-password-generator/README.md

 ## Credits

 I used a code snippet from Stack Overflow to shuffle the password before it is presented to the user.
+There is a comment in the code above this code block.

 ## License